The passive index investing movement has taken off in a big way- in New Zealand, we’re just catching up with the rest of the world- especially the US.

 Yes- SuperLife and SmartShares are very similar- they are both own by the NZX, they both have the same logo- and they even both work from the same offices in Auckland.
 But there are some differences!
 Put simply- SmartShares is an ETF issuer, and Superlife is a Fund Manager- that’s why only SmartShares logo is included on the Funds offered by InvestNow, and SuperLife is not.

-So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underling Vanguard funds- that’s what you get when there are middlemen involved.
+So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underlying Vanguard funds- that’s what you get when there are middlemen involved.

 So why mention SuperLife then?
 Well- if you want to invest in Vanguard funds using your KiwiSaver, then you can do that through SuperLife.
 And even though there is a 0.1% extra fee on their funds, the fees charged are much lower than many KiwiSaver fund providers- Simplicity and Juno are basically the only other KiwiSaver providers that charge lower fees.